cuddlessssss/LTSMs-TimeSeries-Seasons/README.md

 Makes Time-Based Predictions of future data by observing Trends and Seasonality Based on inputs : Specified requirements of TOTALS of ALL Predictions for each month for EACH Model + Historical data

-Working ideas : 12backteststime2bba.py (NOT working on little data due to LTSMs learning seasonality STRICTLY) -> 12linear2.py (okay model) -> 12linear2another.py (amazing model fully captures Downtrend that 12linear2.py did not + after considering 12poscoefflinear.py problem of NOT considering downtrends)
+Working ideas : 12backteststime2bba.py (NOT working on little data due to LTSMs learning seasonality STRICTLY) -> 12linear2.py (okay model) -> 12linear2another.py (almost complete as DECIDING between Lasso [many features prevent overfit] and Linear Regression -- amazing model fully captures Downtrend that 12linear2.py did not + after considering 12poscoefflinear.py problem of NOT considering downtrends) -> 12inear2anotherlin.py (Linear Regression model)

 ALL Runtimes : Sub 1 Minute